Special Call for Proposals: Strengthening Community Resilience in U.S. Territories

 - Funding should be used for expenses associated with the proposed project.
 Funds may be dedicated to fieldwork expenses, the purchase of research equipment or datasets, payments to data collectors, methodologists, statisticians or other collaborators, payments for translators or other team members, participant compensation, and/or dissemination activities including for conference travel or registration expenses.
 In terms of budget needs for field equipment, please consider exploring options available through NSF-supported RAPID facility before making requests.

 - Please carefully read the “How the Funding Will Be Issued” statement included below, as it provides details for how many investigators can be included in the budget and clarifies how and when the award funds will be issued.

-- Overhead and indirect costs are not allowed.
+- Overhead, fringe, or indirect costs are not allowed.